YWCA Metro Vancouver's policies are in place to protect the interests of our organization and its stakeholders.

 - Need to foster a community where members feel safe, welcomed, and respected and where no one is subject to any form of oppression and discrimination.

-- Treat each other with respect and dignity and conduct ourselves according to our Operating Principles.
+Treat each other with respect and dignity and conduct ourselves in accordance with YWCA policies.
 This means that we will create and maintain a safe environment that is free of acts of oppression and discrimination.

 - Identify systemic and other barriers to employment or program participation and take steps to rectify any discriminatory policies or practices.

-- Hire, engage and retain employees and volunteers who reflect the diverse community that we serve.
+- Hire, engage and retain leaders, employees and volunteers who reflect the diverse community that we serve.

 - Develop programs that respond to the needs of our membership, participants and the community.

-- Provide on-going information, training and education for all stakeholders to help eliminate discrimination and promote inclusion.
+- Provide on-going information, training and education for all stakeholders to help eliminate discrimination and promote equity and inclusion.

-- Empower staff to deliver great customer/client experiences, knowing that they are doing the right thing and conducting business with integrity.
+- Empower staff to deliver great customer/client experiences, knowing that they are doing the right thing and conduct business with integrity.

-- Be conscious of invisible disabilities such as chronic health conditions, serious illnesses, learning differences and mental health issues
+- Be mindful of invisible disabilities such as chronic health conditions, serious illnesses, learning differences and mental health issues.

-With that said, we also recognize that the primary purpose of the YWCA is to work towards the equality of women and as such, our service delivery may focus on self-identified women-only services where appropriate to address systemic inequality.
-In addition, when we refer to women we are inclusive of all self-identified women.
+We also recognize that the primary purpose of the YWCA is to work towards gender equity.
+To do this, we may focus on service delivery that is restricted to women and gender diverse individuals.
+Please note: when we refer to women we are inclusive of all self-identified women.

 YWCA Metro Vancouver respects the privacy of our customers (including members, clients, guests and parents), donors and volunteers.
 We also recognize our obligation to protect all personal information.